Agricultural Commodity Futures Contract Specifications

 Every agricultural commodity contract has specifications unique to that commodity.
 Chicago Mercantile Exchange feeder and live cattle futures/options contracts have weight specifications of 50,000 pounds and 40,000 pounds, respectively, corresponding to the approximate weight of a semitrailer load of feeder and live cattle.
 Additionally, each commodity contract price quote is expressed differently, and changes in the price quote differ by commodity.
 The contract specification information listed below is intended to help producers and agribusiness persons better understand futures/options contract specifications.

 Various commodities are traded at different quantity levels to accommodate small and large hedgers.
 For example, corn is traded in full contracts (5,000 bushels) and mini-contracts (1,000 bushels) both on the CME Group’s CBOT trading floor and through their electronic exchange system, GLOBEX.
 You should be aware of the difference in trading volume, or number of futures contracts traded during a given period of time, between these contracts.
-The mini-contract is thinly traded.
 Lack of adequate trading volume can cause difficulty when entering or exiting the market; however, mini-contracts can be useful to those lacking finances or the production quantity necessary to buy or sell a full contract.

 Table 1 shows contract specifications for various agricultural commodities.
 The Futures column heading represents the commodity being traded.
 Contract size refers to the size of the contract being traded.
 Price quote refers to the units in which the price is quoted.

 Two classes of agricultural commodities typically referred to in trading are deliverable and cash-settled commodities.
 Deliverable commodities are those for which the short position (seller) has the right, but not the obligation, to make delivery to a specified location for which the long position (buyer) has the obligation to take delivery.
 For instance, corn is a deliverable commodity.
 A seller (short) could make delivery at one of the exchange-specified delivery locations, and the buyer (long) would have to take delivery of the corn at that location.
 The order of taking delivery by a long position is related to the long position holder longest in the market.
 For this reason, many traders holding long futures positions exit or roll forward the contracts before a futures contract enters its expiration month.
-Other deliverable commodities include wheat, soybeans, pork bellies and live cattle.

 Cash-settled commodities are those for which a cash settlement can be made at the end of the trading period.
 For instance, feeder cattle are a cash-settled commodity.
 If you held a short position until expiration, you would not have the right to make delivery.
 Instead, you would cash settle your short position, much like offsetting a contract by buying.
 You should be aware of the settlement terms of the commodity you are trading.